Learning under Distributional Drift: Prequential Reproducibility as an Intrinsic Statistical Resource: Proofs

 \section{Proofs}

-Though many of the following algebraic details are routine, for completeness we provide detailed proofs of the primary lemmas and theorems.
-Throughout, constants may depend on the curvature bound $G_{\max}$ but not on~$T$ or on particular parameter values within compact subsets of~$\Theta$.
+For completeness we include proofs of the primary lemmas, theorems and equations.
+Throughout, constants may depend on the regularity and bounded-geometry constants from Assumption~\ref{assump:regularity}, but not on $T$ or on particular parameter values within compact subsets of $\Theta$.